RobertJDReid/CAS9_nickase_screen_volcano/README.md

 ## CAS9 Volcano plot

-This R project file contains code and data used to produce figures 4A and S4C in the manuscript *Leading and lagging strand fork collapses differ in structure and requirements for repair* by Michael T Kimble, Aakanksha Sane, Robert JD Reid, Meret Arter, Matthew J Johnson, Rodney Rothstein, Scott Keeney and Lorraine S Symington.
+This R project file contains code and data used to produce figures 5A and S5C in the manuscript *Leading and lagging strand fork collapses differ in structure and requirements for repair* by Michael T Kimble, Aakanksha Sane, Robert JD Reid, Meret Arter, Matthew J Johnson, Rodney Rothstein, Scott Keeney and Lorraine S Symington.
 In revision for *Molecular Cell*.

-A mutant version of *CAS9* was used to make single strand breaks in genomic DNA using RNA guides targeting sites on yeast chromosome VI.
-A CAS9 and guide RNA expression plasmid was transferred into the approximately 4800 strains of a yeast gene disruption library using the selective ploidy ablation (SPA) protocol (R. J. D. Reid et al. 2011).
+A mutant version of *CAS9* , CAS9-D10A, was used to make single strand breaks in genomic DNA in combination with RNA guides targeting sites on yeast chromosome VI.
+A CAS9 and guide RNA expression plasmid was transferred into the approximately 4800 strains of a yeast gene disruption library (Horizon Discovery, cat Cat# YSC1053, using the selective ploidy ablation (SPA) protocol (R. J. D. Reid et al. 2011).
 CAS9 expression was induced in these mutant strains, growth was determined by colony size using the *screenmill* R package (R. J. Reid